jneidel/jneidel.com/content/offer/technical-evaluation/index.md

 ## How does it work

-We will have a call, in which you explain to me, what it is you need me to evaluate and what your requirements or expectations are.<br>
+We will have an introductory call, in which you explain to me, what it is you need me from me and what your requirements or expectations are.<br>
-We agree on a rate or fixed price package.<br>
+If we decided to go ahead together we will agree on a rate or fixed price package.<br>
 If I need anything else to understand your project or product I will request it at this time.